 You could be having a hemiplegic migraine.
 These are relatively rare migraines that come with visual auras but make you feel weak on one side.
 You may also have trouble talking, get confused, or feel totally uncoordinated.
 But you need to have your doctor check you out as soon as possible, even if you’re feeling ok now, just in case it was a stroke and not a migraine.

 Chronic Migraines:Headache.
 (2019).
 “Life With Migraine: Effects on Relationships, Career, and Finances From the Chronic Migraine Epidemiology and Outcomes (CaMEO) Study.” ncbi.nlm.nih.gov/pubmed/31407321

 For optimal migraine management we not only need to be active members of our health care teams, we also have to pay special attention to self-care.
 We need to prioritize self-care needs and be sure they’re met.
 Migraine self-care needs: There are sev...

-Visiting a doctor for Migraines and headaches is never easy, especially a new doctor.
+Visiting a doctor for migraine or other headache disorders is never easy, especially a new doctor.
 We all know that, and we sometimes dread the experience.
-I am often asked what should be taken to the first visit with a new doc and what questions we should ask at ...
+I’m often asked what should be taken to the first visit with a new doc and what questions we s...

 Full Question: Hi good day sir/mam, I’ve been experiencing this pain a while now.
 My jaw and head hurts but only On the left side.
 For instance if I bend down with my head facing downwards and raise back up it pains a lot for a minute or two then sli...